Nicolas-Reyland/findpydeps/README.md

 # list-py-modules
-Get a list of all the python dependencies in a folder (and its subfolders, etc.)
+Get a list of all the python dependencies in a folder (and its subfolders, etc.) printed to your terminal.
+The python standart libraries are not listed.

 Example usage:
 ```